The following research labs and faculty are affiliated with the GLOBES program:

 The Champion lab uses molecular, genetic, proteomic and biochemical approaches to better understand mycobacterial pathogenesis and to develop improved anti-tuberculosis vaccines.

-Jon Coleman, Professor of History
+Jon Coleman, PhD, History

 The overlap of social, cultural, and environmental history in early America and the American West.
+Her current project examines chimpanzee survival, conservation, and the possibilities for zoonotic disease transfer.

 The Jeffrey Feder Lab